zer0cache/matic-docs/docs/contribute/tutorial-template.md

-If you notice that the current tutorials on the Polygon Wiki do not follow this template, it is because the documentation team decided to implement a standard so the tutorial flow is consistent across all tutorials.
+If you notice that the current tutorials on the Polygon Wiki do not follow this template, it is because the documentation team decided to implement a standard, so the tutorial flow is consistent across all tutorials.
 The team is working on updating these tutorials to resemble this template.
-If you are interested, you can also update an exisiting tutorial to restructure it.
+If you are interested, you can also update an existing tutorial to restructure it.

 :::